-Writing lecturer Sam Sarkisian began work on the The Institute, a novel about a world overtaken by misinformation, during the winter of 2017, with the goal of getting it published before the 2020 election.
+Sam Sarkisian began work on his novel The Institute, a story about a world overtaken by misinformation, during winter 2017, with the goal of getting it published before the 2020 election.
 Spoiler: he did, and it became an Amazon Best Seller.

 Right now we’re all living in an age of information overload, and the news cycle has been reduced to minutes and seconds.
 People mistrust or distrust the news, they’re attacking the media.
-So I started to think — what would happen if we took that one step further and citizens demanded that Congress acted against misinformation?
+So I started to think—what would happen if we took that one step further and citizens demanded that Congress act against misinformation?
 We’re seeing it now with Facebook and Twitter beginning to monitor fake news.
 But what if it became law?
 I find The Institute to be just a shade away from reality rather than its own fictional world.
-When I first pitched the book to my publisher his initial response was “I didn’t know this government department existed.”
+When I first pitched the book to my publisher, his initial response was, “I didn’t know this government department existed.”

 Many would agree that disinformation and dishonesty defined the Trump presidency.
 Was there a single moment from the past four years that inspired your novel?
 Or was it a culmination of everything?

-As a first-time author, what was the experience of getting published like?
+As a first-time author, what was the experience of getting published like for you?

 I worked with Launch Team Press.
 It’s a hybrid model where there’s assistance in book marketing and printing of the book, but it doesn’t go through the traditional channels of getting a contract before the book’s even published.
 It puts the author in control of their own fate.
 I don’t have anything against the traditional route of querying agents and letting them negotiate the deal for you, but because of the book’s timeliness, I needed to get it out there quickly.
 I knew that the 2020 election was a hard deadline.
 I wanted people to read it when disinformation was still on everyone’s minds.